JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7999 days**.

-And here is a just a random fact -  **Ivory bar soap floating was a mistake.
-They had been mixing the soap formula causing excess air bubbles that made it float.
-Customers wrote and told how much they loved that it floated, and it has floated ever since**.
+And here is a just a random fact -  **The tallest freestanding sculpture in the world is Chief Crazy Horse in South Dakota, USA**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 22 Nov, 2025.</sub>
+<sub>Last updated by Github Actions on 23 Nov, 2025.</sub>